-- Invitations were sent to all COTA service area jurisdictions to appoint representatives to serve on the Transit Supportive Infrastructure (TSI) committees. - The first formal TSI Working Group meeting was held on August 25, 2023. - LinkUS partners kicked off the Regional Infrastructure Accelerator Grant study on August 21, 2023.
-The funding from the Build America Bureau will help the LinkUS partners look at innovative financing, project delivery, and project capacity to implement the \$8 billion initiative.
-Funding was provided through a grant secured by COTA and the partners. - COTA submitted the West Broad Street BRT Ratings Request with the FTA with support from MORPC.
+Invitations were sent to COTA service area jurisdictions to appoint representatives for the Transit Supportive Infrastructure (TSI) committees.
+The first TSI Working Group meeting was August 25.

+LinkUS partners kicked off the Regional Infrastructure Accelerator Grant study on August 21.
+Funding from the Build America Bureau will help LinkUS partners look at innovative financing, project delivery, and project capacity to implement the \$8 billion initiative.

+COTA submitted the West Broad Street BRT Ratings Request with the FTA with support from MORPC.

-Central Ohio Rural Planning Organization (CORPO):
+Central Ohio Rural Planning Organization (CORPO)

-- The application period for the FY 2024/2025 CORPO Dedicated Funds Program closed on August 11, 2023.
+The application period for the FY 2024/2025 CORPO Dedicated Funds Program closed August 11.
 Three applications were received from three different member jurisdictions.

-Evaluation of the applications has begun. - Data was developed, compiled, and shared with CORPO members and stakeholders to begin the process of identifying project needs for consideration to be included in the 2024-2050 CORPO Transportation Plan.
+Team Members developed, compiled, and shared data with CORPO members and stakeholders to begin the process of identifying project needs for consideration to be included in the 2024-2050 CORPO Transportation Plan.